-This report was prepared by Segal to present a valuation of the City of Fresno Fire and Police Retirement System ("the Retirement System" or "the Plan") as of June 30, 2020.
+This report was prepared by Segal to present a valuation of the City of Fresno Fire and Police Retirement System ("the Retirement System" or "the System" or "the Plan") as of June 30, 2021.
 The valuation was performed to determine whether the assets and contribution rates are sufficient to provide the prescribed benefits.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.
 In particular, the measures herein are not necessarily appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligations.

-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.